fernandopereira3/aws_Elastic_Beanstalk/README.md

 Example of an EBS (elastic beanstalk service).
+Create by Fernando Pereira, Docker image from Alura.